Felix-Silas/Felix-Silas/README.md

 ### Hi I'm Geuntae You 👋
-- 🔭 My major is Industrial System Engineering.
+- 🔭 My major is Industrial System Engineering and Data Science Interdisciplinary Major.
 - 💬 I study Machine Learning to be data scientist.
 - 📫 I like to find the optimal solution.